-Booting from USB disk is handled the same way as booting from internal hard drive.
-In general, the boot process is able to use an ISO image stored on a FAT file system as its root file system, so all that is needed is to install the 9boot(8) bootloader, a kernel and the 9front.iso on the USB disk.
+2.)
+Alternately, the boot process is able to use an ISO image stored on a FAT file system as its root file system, so all that is needed is to install the 9boot(8) bootloader, a kernel and the 9front.iso on the USB disk.
+The following sections describe this process on Plan 9 and Linux.